bdlow/UT210E/README.md

 2. DM1106EN (newer units)
   * maximum count 9999

 The above ASICs are allegedly clones or rebranded versions of the HyconTek [HY12P66]([http://www.hycontek.com/wp-content/uploads/DS-HY12P65-EN.pdf).
+At least some variants have no markings on the IC; presumably DM1106EN.

+The board is labelled "UT210E Rev.1", appears to have not changed across variants.

 The ASIC's configuration is stored on EEPROM and can be modified to: